fireproof-storage/fireproof/README.md

 // }
 ```

-The `_clock` allows you to query a stable snapshot of that version of the database.
+As you can see in the return value above, the `_clock` allows you to query a stable snapshot of that version of the database.
 Fireproof uses immutable data structures under the hood, so you can always rollback to old data.
 Files can be embedded anywhere in your document using IPFS links like `{"/":"bafybeih3e3zdiehbqfpxzpppxrb6kaaw4xkbqzyr2f5pwr5refq2te2ape"}`, with API sugar coming soon.

-### Flexible Indexes
+### Live Query

+Fireproof provides a live query interface that allows you to subscribe to changes in your data.
+This means that your UI will automatically update whenever there is a change to your data.

 Fireproof indexes are defined by custom JavaScript functions that you write, allowing you to easily index and search your data in the way that works best for your application.
 Easily handle data variety and schema drift by normalizing any data to the desired index.